-The Geelong Cats has developed an extensive community development program focused on young people.
-We work with key partners to empower young people to make good choices.
+Through our Foundation, we work with key partners to empower young people to make good choices around their health and well being.
 We identify key social issues and create long-term partnerships, to ensure the development and delivery of proactive programs that benefit young people and their health.
-Our community framework provides a platform for the club to remain an effective community partner and provide lasting value to our community.